jeffreyadams/atlasofliegroups-docs/tutorial/video_2B/K_orbits_on_G_B.rst

 .. math:: x=(gk)x_b (gk)^{-1} \mapsto [k^{-1}(g^{-1}Bg)k]=[gBg]

 On the right hand side the brackets mean :math:`K`-conjugacy class.
-So conjugating by :math:`K` we get the same conjugacy class of Borels.
+So, by conjugating by :math:`K` we get the same conjugacy class of Borels.

 Definition.
 Denote the above set by